angryziber/picasa-gallery/README.md

 What is it?
 ===========

-A good-looking frontend for Google's Picasaweb photo galleries, with nice transitions, mobile device support, and full-screen photo browsing with quick loading (prefetching).
+A good-looking frontend for Google's Picasaweb (now Google+) photo galleries, with nice transitions, mobile device support, and full-screen photo browsing with quick loading (prefetching).

 For all those who wish their Picasaweb gallery had black background!